lcpowers/PhenoRepo/melbourne_lab_server_how_to/how_to_login_ssh.md

 ## Multiple terminal windows
 You can login more than once to have multiple windows.
-This is Scenario 2 in [connection_scenarios.pdf](connection_scenarios.pdf).

 You can also use screen.
 ```bash